We are developing the Nano Membrane Toilet which will be able to treat human waste on-site without external energy or water.

-Cranfield University is developing the Nano Membrane Toilet, designed for single-household use (equivalent to ten people).
-The toilet is designed to accept urine and faeces as a mixture.
-The toilet flush uses a unique rotating mechanism to transport the mixture into the toilet without demanding water whilst simultaneously blocking odour and the user’s view of the waste.
+Designed for single-household use, the toilet is designed to accept urine and faeces as a mixture.
+The toilet flush uses a unique rotating mechanism to transport the mixture into the toilet without water while simultaneously blocking odour and the user’s view of the waste.

-Solids separation (faeces) is principally accomplished through sedimentation.
+Solids (faeces) are separated through sedimentation.
 Loosely bound water (mostly from urine) is separated using low glass transition temperature hollow-fibre membranes.
-The unique nanostructured membrane wall facilitates water transport in the vapour state rather than as a liquid state which yields high rejection of pathogens and some odorous volatile compounds.
-A novel nano-coated bead enables water vapour recovery through encouraging the formation of water droplets at the nanobead surface.
-Once the droplets form a critical size, the water drains into a collection vessel for reuse at the household level in washing or irrigation applications.
+The unique nanostructured membrane wall facilitates water transport in the vapour state rather than as a liquid state which reduces pathogens and volatile compounds.
+A novel nano-coated bead enables water vapour recovery as water droplets are formed at the nanobead surface.
+Once the droplets form a critical size, the water drains into a collection vessel for reuse at the household level in washing or irrigation.